 9. Iron Man – Black Sabbath

-Speaking of iconic riffs, Black Sabbath’s “Iron Man” easily makes the top ten of the most distinctive riffs ever.
+Speaking of iconic riffs, Black Sabbath’s “Iron Man” easily makes the top ten of the most distinctive riffs ever for beginners.
 While the solo’s portion from the 5:10-mark to the 5:32 point may be beyond a beginner, the rest of the song sticks to the famous, heavy guitar line and is among easy rock guitar songs.

 10. Never Say Die – Black Sabbath

 This upbeat Black Sabbath number, “Never Say Die,” utilizes numerous chords, but none of them are overly intricate.
 Although the drums maintain a fast and continuous tempo throughout the track, the guitar lets many of the chords ring, which helps beginners feel less overwhelmed by chord changes.

 Blur’s catchy guitar lick on “Song 2” is a little fast-paced, but once you have it down, you’ve learned most of the song.
 The only exception is an additional chord in the chorus’s second half, with that half being arguably being easier to play than the riff itself.